What is a type X gypsum panel?

 Must gypsum board be finished and painted?

-What considerations should we bear in mind when designing and building fire-resistive gypsum board enclosures for duct assemblies?
+What considerations should we bear in mind when designing and building fire-resistive gypsum panel enclosures for duct assemblies?

-Fire-resistive duct enclosures provide for some unique and challenging design and construction scenarios.
-In most cases, the code specifies that fire-resistive enclosures around duct assemblies be symmetrical (i.e. the inside of any one plane must be identical to the exterior).
+Fire-resistive duct enclosures, especially those that are three-sided, provide some unique and challenging design and construction scenarios.
+Many times they are constructed of a fire-resistance rated wall assembly for the vertical “side” surfaces and a fire-resistance rated horizontal membrane for the “bottom” of the enclosure.
+In most cases, the code specifies that fire-resistive enclosures around ducts be symmetrical (i.e. the inside of any one plane must be identical to the exterior).
 The intent is that regardless of whether the fire is on the inside or outside of the enclosure, it has the same degree of restriction.
-If a system is asymmetric but tested and certified both ways and passes the required fire-resistance criteria, it is acceptable.
+If an assembly is asymmetric but tested and certified both ways and passes the required fire-resistance criteria, it is acceptable.
 When designing the enclosure, remember that systems designed/tested for vertical surfaces cannot be arbitrarily used on the horizontal (i.e. underneath side) of the enclosure.
-This is the case for full wall systems, which cannot be used arbitrarily in floor-ceiling applications.
-Finally, the system must be built as tested.
-In a duct-specific system, the supports must be tied in, etc. per the drawings for that system.
-Also, system designs adapted from tested wall or floor-ceiling assemblies must be supported/built as in the drawings for the full system, including right-sized structural members, spacings, fasteners, and, etc. In the end, consulting with a fire design engineer is usually a very good idea when dealing with fire-resistive duct enclosures.
+This is the case for wall systems, which cannot be used arbitrarily in floor-ceiling applications.
+Finally, the system must be built as the individual assemblies were tested.
+In a duct-specific enclosure, the supports for the assemblies must be tied in, etc. per the drawings for that system.
+Also, system designs adapted from tested wall or floor-ceiling assemblies must be supported/built as in the drawings for the full system, including right-sized structural members, spacings, fasteners, and, etc. In the end, consulting with a fire design engineer is usually a very good idea when dealing with a fire-resistive duct enclosure.